-No need to venture far from our Isle of Palms vacation rentals for some festive fun.
+Sister Hazel and friends are cranking up the musical fun this weekend.
+No need to venture off the Isle of Palms for some festive fun.

-While Spoleto and Piccolo Spoleto are in full swing in downtown Charleston, there’s a lot going on during the next couple weekends right down the street from your luxury house on Isle of Palms.
+While Spoleto and Piccolo Spoleto are in full swing in downtown Charleston, there’s a lot going on during the next couple weekends right near the beach.

-Considering this past holiday weekend kicked off peak season for beach rentals Charleston, along with beach traffic, it’s nice not to go far from your Charleston beach house for entertainment.
-Couple this with the Wando Bridge issue I covered in this blog, and a “staycation” in your beach house Charleston makes perfect sense.
+Considering this past holiday weekend kicked off peak season, along with beach traffic, it’s nice not to go far for entertainment.
+Couple this with the Wando Bridge issue I covered in this blog, and a mini- “staycation” in your Charleston beach house makes perfect sense.

 If you happen to be in one of our luxury beach house rentals SC on the IOP this weekend, there’s a fun annual music event going on.
 Get set for the 13th annual Hazelnut Hang.
 This year they’ve coined it “The Hang at Hazelnut Isle.”